-- Where to return the product (if you purchased it through an eCommerce site) and who will pay for the shipping.
+- How to return products purchased through ecommerce and who will pay for the shipping.

 The importance of a customer-focused return policy

-If you use the same positive, customer-focused service as you did the initial sale, in-store returns and exchanges are a golden opportunity for sales associates to build a relationship with that customer, gather valuable feedback and suggest alternative products.
+If you train sales associates to use the same positive, customer-focused service as they did at the initial sale, in-store returns and exchanges are a golden opportunity for your business to build a relationship with that customer, gather valuable feedback and suggest alternative products.

-If you don’t, well, 64% of shoppers of customers who have a negative experience when returning or exchanging a product say they’d be hesitant to visit the store again.
+If you don’t, well, 64% of shoppers who have a negative experience when returning or exchanging a product say they’d be hesitant to visit the store again.